fzenke/auryn/README.md

 Installation/Use
 ----------------

-Since the simulation environment is just a bunch of source files that are contained in the ./src directory no installation is required.
+The simulation environment consists of a bunch of source files that are contained in the ./src directory no installation is required.
 The Auryn simulator is directly compiled into the simulation file which is a default C++ program.
 You will find some example programs in ./sim.
 To build them you find an example Makefile under ./build/home which you can modify to your needs.
 As for now Auryn does not come with the autoconf/automake toolchain